 Easy “No Peek” Chicken Casserole Recipe

 Here’s a recipe we enjoy every single time we make it!
 It’s our Easy “No Peek” Chicken Casserole Recipe!
 The hubby is a meat and potatoes kinda guy and he requests this dish often.
 He’s even gone as far as asking for me to tell him how I make it just in case he makes dinner that night.
+No peek chicken is easy, and delicious.

 I also have a crockpot version of this recipe and I plan to write that recipe up in the next week or so.
 Stay tuned!

-There are a couple different ways to make this Easy “No Peek” Chicken Casserole Recipe so I will give you all the different variations we’ve tried.
+There are a couple of different ways to make this Easy “No Peek” Chicken Casserole Recipe so I will give you all the different variations we’ve tried.
 We love them all so it’s hard to say which one is a favorite.
 It all depends on your tastes and if you like bacon or not!
 We list bacon as an optional ingredient but to us, bacon is never just an option.
 It’s a MUST!

 Easy “No Peek” Chicken Casserole Recipe Ingredients: